Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general decision making model under costly sequential information

-We will refer to $\mathcal{S}$ as the \textit{product-selection}, or \textit{ stopping}, \textit{region} since it is therein optimal to immediately stop and choose one of the products.
-Its complement $\mathcal{E}$ is the \textit{ continuation region}, as it is optimal in this region to keep exploring, and acquiring information about the unknown product.
-We explore the structure of $\mathcal{S}$ and $\mathcal{E},$ and investigate their dependence on the model parameters.
+We will refer to $\mathcal{S}$ as the \textit{product-selection}, or \textit{ stopping} \textit{region}, since it is therein optimal to immediately stop and choose one of the products.
+Its complement $\mathcal{E}$ is the \textit{ continuation or exploration region}, as it is optimal in this region to keep exploring and acquiring information about the unknown product.
+In this section, we provide various results for the regions $\mathcal{S}$ and $\mathcal{E}$ for general pairs $(C(.),G(.))$.